burakekucuk/airbnb_market_trends_analysis_nyc/README.md

 # Airbnb Market Trends Analysis

-This project analyzes trends in the Airbnb market using data on listing prices, room types, and review activity.
+This project analyzes trends in the Airbnb market in NYC using data on listing prices, room types, and review activity.

 ## Objectives:
 - Analyze room type distribution